Divorce | Family

 How Much Does a Divorce Lawyer Cost on Average?

-Divorce can be stressful, overwhelming, and costly.
-No matter what your current financial situation is, one thing is clear, getting a divorce will likely cost you a substantial amount of money.
-Before you begin the process of filing for divorce, it is important to know how much a divorce lawyer will cost and if there are ways to save money on legal fees.
+Divorce can be necessary, but it’s also expensive.
+No matter what your current financial situation is, one thing is clear: getting a divorce will likely cost a substantial amount of money.
+Fortunately, filing for divorce will be less overwhelming if you have an idea of how much a divorce lawyer will cost before before you begin the process.

 Most family law lawyers charge their clients an upfront fee called a retainer.
-This fee essentially acts like a downpayment for legal services.
-It gives your attorney confidence that they will be paid for the services that they provide.
-Retainer fees range from $3k - $5k depending on the complexity of your case and the divorce attorney you choose to hire.
+This fee essentially acts like a downpayment for legal services, assuring your attorney that they will be paid for the uncertain amount of services that they may need to provide.

 In some cases, attorneys subtract the costs of the time that they work on your case from the retainer and charge additional fees after that fund has been depleted.
 In other cases, attorneys require the upfront fee in addition to their hourly rate.